 Anyway I thought I’d do a little informational post on something I see on a regular basis and that’s misaligned 6138/9 sweep hands.
 The bullhead pictured below came in for a movement service but as you can see the sweep hand consistently resets to the 1 second past position which means it’s been fitted incorrectly.

 No problem I hear you cry, just remove it and reposition it!
 Unfortunately with the calibre 6138/9 it’s not as simple as that.
 The chronograph centre wheel pinion isn’t circular like most pinions, to counteract the g-forces generated during a reset Seiko machined the end into a “D” shape.

 The only solution is to try and reshape the hands pipe back to being circular, it sounds a simple job but it’s fraught with problems.
-The first of these is the age of the hands, I’m not sure if the metal becomes more brittle with the passage of time but what I do know is it’s amazing how many pipes split when they’ve been reshaped and pressed into position of a different pinion.
-The second is actually reshaping the pipe, if you don’t have the correct tool then it’s nigh on impossible to do, in the early days I had some success using a pin vice but I think that was more good luck than good judgement!
+The first of these is the age of the hands, I’m not sure if the metal becomes more brittle with the passage of time but what I do know is it’s amazing how many pipes split when they’ve been reshaped and pressed into position on a different pinion.
+The secret to any adjustment is actually reshaping the pipe, if you don’t have the correct tool then it’s nigh on impossible to do, in the early days I had some success using a pin vice but I think that was more good luck than good judgement!
 The third is no matter how good the reshaped pipe is the hand always wants to press back on in the position it came off, it takes some force to twist the hand whilst it’s being pressed down to overcome this problem.
 The tool to use is a collect/hand vice, these are miniature little vices that accept different size collets and are used to tighten hairspring collets or tighten hand pipes.

 The 6138 above has obviously had a NOS hand fitted, but it has been fitted badly which is very frustrating.